 - Attending the French Open

-- Our success at work – Administrate doubled its revenue in 2013
+- Success at work – Administrate doubled its revenue in 2013

 This became my main hobby in 2013, despite the concern I’d not stick with it.
 I bought my first road bike in January, not really knowing what to expect, with a goal of riding the Caledonian Etape (81 miles), and trying to stick with it, mainly for health reasons.